Free Resources

 How to Find a Therapist:

-• You can conduct an online search for a qualified therapist at http://www.therapistlocator.net.
-This website is a public service of the American Association for Marriage and Family Therapy.
+- You can conduct an online search for a qualified therapist at the therapist locator website, which is a public service of the American Association for Marriage and Family Therapy.

-• You can consult your local telephone directory under licensed “Marriage and Family Therapists,” “Psychologists,” “Social Workers” or “Psychotherapists.”
+- Inquire with your health insurance provider for a list of licensed “Marriage and Family Therapists,” “Psychologists,” “Social Workers” or “Psychotherapists.”

 How to Find a Mediator: